Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

     - **Rarities:**
       - Label: Added prefix to each generated item's name.
       - Num Enchantments: The number of enchantments used to define the rarity.
-      - RarityWeight: `count` property of the Leveled List for that rarity.
+      - RarityWeight: Amount of times the rarity is put into leveled lists.
       - AllowDisenchanting: If not enabled new Items get the Keyword: `Skyrim.Keyword.MagicDisallowEnchanting`
       - **Default Rarities:**